We dedicate this cocktail to Ken Uhles and his Antidot Bar in Schwelm.

 The term “cacao” interestingly comes from Mixe-Zoque, a southern Mexican language family still spoken today, in Oaxaca and the surrounding area.
 The word was adopted by the Maya and Aztecs and finally by the Spanish, and eventually entered other European languages.

 Mezcal – historically, tequila must also be counted among this group of drinks – is made from agave.
 According to legend, agave was created when the bones of the slain goddess Mayahuel were wetted with his tears by her lover Quetzalcoatl.
-So what better way to unite the mezcal inspired by Mayahuel with the gift of her lover, just as his tears were once united with her?
+So what better way to unite the mezcal inspired by Mayahuel with the gift of her lover, just as his tears were once united with her? – As we learned later, mezcal is also one of Ken’s favorite spirits.

 The only thing missing for a “real” cocktail was the addition of a bitters.
 Aromatically, Angostura Bitters proved to be the most suitable.
 These were created in 1824 in the town of Angostura in Venezuela and were invented by the German doctor Johann Gottlieb Benjamin Siegert.
 Although the Central American tapir does not occur in this region, its relative, the South American lowland tapir, does.
 So the circle is closed.